 In May 2018, the Reputation Institute reported that Tim Hortons had fallen from 13th to 67th in its study of Canada’s most reputable companies.
 Digging in deeper, an Ipsos study (below) showed that 35% of consumers said their opinion of Tim’s has gone down over the past five years.
 That number should be setting off alarm bells for Tim Horton’s.
 The data shows 25% say the service has gotten worse, and 19% say the coffee has gotten worse.
 The coffee is still the same, but when our feelings over the brand and the consumer experience gets worse, it makes consumers re-evaluate everything about the brand.
 In terms of the most performance results, Tim Hortons’ sales have fallen 1.5% over the past twelve months.

-Instead of fixing their problems, here's what Tim's has been doing
+Instead of fixing their problems which are in plain sight, here's what Tim's has been doing

 - Tim’s launched one outlet in China with plans for a whopping two more.
 Compared to 3,000 Starbucks in China, these two locations won’t make any dent.